jensonp/project-steam-engine/backend-deep-dive-fixed.md

 CLOSE CALLBACKS     | Socket close handlers
 ```

-By awaiting `setImmediate()`, we force V8 to return control to the event loop, which processes the POLL phase (handling incoming HTTP requests and DB responses) before resuming the scoring computation in the CHECK phase.
+By awaiting `set​Immediate()`, we force V8 to return control to the event loop, which processes the POLL phase (handling incoming HTTP requests and DB responses) before resuming the scoring computation in the CHECK phase.

 **Strategy 2: Worker Threads** (separate V8 Isolate):